 7. How do you want the budgets to draw down?
-(Choose option a, b, or c)
+(Choose option a or b)

-Will there be a separate campaign budget or will funds come from the normal individual user budgets and/or company budgets you already have set up?
+Will there be a separate campaign budget or will funds come from the normal budgets you already have set up?

 b.
 Do not draw down from employee cap or Company Cap.
 You have a completely separate campaign budget that is outside of your usual budgets.